Table of Contents

 - ASD requires a broad set of criteria for diagnosis, as well as a maximum of 30 days of separation from the traumatic event.

-Trauma is widespread: About 50% of US adults will experience at least one traumatic event in their lifetime.[1]
-A traumatic event could be a natural disaster such as a tornado or hurricane, a human-caused disaster (like a railway collision), physical/sexual violence (actual or threatened), combat in warfare, or something similar.
+Trauma is a widespread experience.
+Research shows that about 50% of US adults will experience at least one traumatic event in their lifetime.[1]
+A traumatic event could be a natural disaster such as a tornado or hurricane, a human-caused disaster (like a railway collision), physical or sexual violence, military combat, and more.

 How Common Is PTSD?

-It’s estimated that 3.6% of US adults had PTSD in the last twelve months.[2]
+PTSD is more common than many realize.
+An estimated 3.6% of US adults had PTSD in the last twelve months.[2]
 The lifetime prevalence rate is 6.8%, which means there are nearly twice as many people who have had PTSD at some point in their lives as there are those currently experiencing it.

 The subjective severity of PTSD experiences is split almost equally into mild (30.2%), moderate (33.1%), and severe (36.6%) cases.
 In adolescents, almost four times as many females (8.0%) reported PTSD symptoms than males (2.3%).